Brecert/scratchpad/psuedocode/lbpl/overview.md

   Furthurmore, if the ticker implementation is created correctly, optimization with ticks can be achieved, only ticking when nessisary for similar chips (multiple timer chips do not all have seperate tickers, but rather one unified "global" ticker)
   Unfortunantly it may be hard to create this, but it's possible

-- to create a chip like a timer (it counts up and if selected, emits the current value)
+- to create a chip like a timer (it counts up and emits the current value)
   ```js
   constructor() {
    super()